Saint Francis (BKN) puts home win streak on the line against Longwood

 Longwood Lancers (5-5) at Saint Francis (BKN) Terriers (4-5)

 The Lancers are 1-4 on the road.
-Longwood ranks second in the Big South shooting 38.8% from 3-point range.
+Longwood ranks fourth in the Big South allowing 68.9 points while holding opponents to 42.1% shooting.

-TOP PERFORMERS: Tedrick Wilcox Jr. averages 1.8 made 3-pointers per game for the Terriers, scoring 10.0 points while shooting 37.8% from beyond the arc.
-Larry Moreno is shooting 42.6% and averaging 10.0 points for Saint Francis (BKN).
+TOP PERFORMERS: Rob Higgins is shooting 36.7% and averaging 10.3 points for the Terriers.
+Tedrick Wilcox Jr. is averaging 10.0 points for Saint Francis (BKN).

-Walyn Napper is scoring 10.9 points per game and averaging 2.7 rebounds for the Lancers.
-DeShaun Wade is averaging 10.3 points and 3.4 rebounds for Longwood.
+DeShaun Wade is shooting 50.0% from beyond the arc with 2.3 made 3-pointers per game for the Lancers, while averaging 10.3 points.
+Walyn Napper is averaging 10.9 points, 3.4 assists and 1.5 steals for Longwood.

 The Associated Press created this story using technology provided by Data Skrive and data from Sportradar.